Elmer Allison

-Elmer T. Allison (1883 – 1982) was an American socialist political activist and newspaper editor.
+Elmer T. Allison (1883 – 1982) was an American socialist, political activist, and newspaper editor.
 He is best remembered as the longtime editor of The Cleveland Socialist and The Toiler, forerunners of the official organ of the Communist Party, USA, The Daily Worker.

 Biography

 Early years

-Elmer T. Allison was born December 5, 1883 in Houstonia, Missouri, the son of Nathaniel Allison and Mattie (Johnson) Allison.
+Elmer T. Allison was born December 5, 1883, in Houstonia, Missouri, the son of Nathaniel Allison and Mattie (Johnson) Allison.
 His education was mostly through self-instruction, having been pulled out of elementary school when he was in the 5th grade so that he could go to work to help support his family.

-In 1899 the Allisons moved to Washington state where Elmer found employment as a shingle weaver, a millhand who created cedar roofing shingles by means of an automated saw — a very exhausting and extremely dangerous profession.
+In 1899, the Allisons moved to Washington state where Elmer found employment as a shingle weaver, a millhand who created cedar roofing shingles by means of an automated saw — a very exhausting and extremely dangerous profession.

 Political career

 Allison joined the Socialist Party of America (SPA) in 1901, the year of its formation, and was active in the activities of its state affiliate, the Socialist Party of Washington.
 He was also a member of the Industrial Workers of the World (IWW) No. 500 after that revolutionary union emerged in 1905.

 In 1905, Elmer's sister, Hortense Allison, married his friend and party comrade Alfred Wagenknecht, an active leader of the radical Pike Street Branch directed by newspaper publisher Hermon F. Titus.
 Elmer Allison and Alfred Wagenknecht would remain close political associates for the next two decades, which saw the formation of the American communist movement.

 Together with Wagenknecht, Allison was briefly jailed in 1907 during the free speech fight between Seattle's Socialists and the city administration over the right to speak from soapboxes on public sidewalks.

-Allison was elected the Secretary of Local Seattle, Socialist Party in 1908.
+Allison was elected the Secretary of the Local Seattle, Socialist Party in 1908.
 That same year, he married his first wife, the former Anna Theresa Swanson.